-Approx Mercalli Damage Perceived Pot ential Impacts Richter Magni- tude Scale Instru- mental Intensity Scale Category Shaking People's Reaction Furnishings Built Environment Natural Environment < 3 I Instrumental Not felt Not felt.
+Approx Mercalli Perceived Pot ential Impacts Richter Magni- tude Scale Instru- mental Intensity Scale Category Shaking People's Reaction Furnishings Built Environment Natural Environment < 3 I Instrumental Not felt Not felt.
 N/A Passing truck vibrations and noises Changes in level and clarity of well water are occasionally associated with great earthquakes at distances beyond which the quakes are felt by people 3 - 3.4 II Just Perceptible Weak Felt by a few.
 Delicately suspended objects may swing.
 N/A Trees and bodies of water sway.
-3.5 - 4 111 Slight Weak Felt by several.
-Vibrations like a truck passing. may swing appreciably.
+3.5 - 4 III Slight Weak Felt by several.
+Vibrations like a truck passing.
+Hanging objects may swing appreciably.
 Vehicles rocked slightly.
 N/A N/A 4.1 - 4.4 IV Moderate Light Felt by many.
-Sensation like heavy truck striking building. noticeably.
+Sensation like heavy truck striking building.
+Dishes rattle.
+Vehicles rocked noticeably.
 Walls creak, windows rattle.
 N/A 4.5 - 4.8 V Rather Strong Moderate Felt by nearly all.
 Frightens a few.
 Pictures swing out of place; small objects move; a few objects fall from shelves within the community.
 A few instances of cracked plaster and cracked windows in the community.
 Trees and bushes shaken noticeably.
 4.9 - 5.4 VI Strong Strong Frightens many.
-People move unsteadily Many objects fall from shelves.
-A few instances of fallen plaster, broken windows and damaged chimneys within the community.
+People move unsteadily chimneys within the community.
 Some fall of tree limbs and tops, isolated rockfalls and landslides, and isolated liquefaction.
 5.5 - 6 VII Very Strong Very strong Frightens most.
 Some lose balance.
 Heavy furniture overturned Damage negligible in buildings of good design and construction but considerable in some historic, poorly built or badly designed structures; weak chimneys broken at roof line, fall of unbraced parapets.
 Tree damage, rockfalls, landslides, and liquefaction are more severe and widespread with increasing intensity.
 Water is stirred and muddy.